zenitysec/awesome-low-code/readme.md

 - [MuleSoft (Salesforce)](https://mulesoft.com/) - MuleSoft provides an integration and API platform that makes it easy to connect data from any system to create connected experiences.
 - [Workato](https://www.workato.com) - Workato is an enterprise automation platform that helps organizations work faster and smarter without compromising governance and security.

-### Business Process Automation
+### Citizen Automation and Development Platform

-An automation platform that enables business users with no coding background to automate complicated business workflows and actions by providing an easy to use drag&drop interface.
-Automations that are built in such platforms are usually built in an event-driven mode (triggers) around critical business processes.
-BPA can be consumed via a SaaS or an on-premises appliance.
+A development platform for business users (citizen developer is a term for business users, not a role or a job title) that doesn't require coding skills and is based on intuitive drag&drop interfaces.
+Applications created in such platforms are usually made to automate or improve efficiency of business processes and of personal productivity, without going through IT.
+CADP are usually consumed as SaaS.

+- [Power Automate (Microsoft)](https://flow.microsoft.com/) - Power Automate is an online workflow service that automates actions across the most common apps and services.
 - [Zapier](https://zapier.com/) - Zapier allows its users to easily connect and automate the apps they use.
 - [Einstein Automate (Salesforce)](https://www.salesforce.com/products/platform/einstein-automate/) - Empower your employees to do more of what matters by automating business processes easily without needing specialized development skills.
 - [Jira Automation (Atlassian)](https://www.atlassian.com/software/jira/features/automation) - Automation is a no-code rule builder that enables customers to build if-this-then-that-rules based on events in Jira.